Alex9779/IKEA-Samla-Inserts/README.md

 - adjustable bottom thickness and wall thickness
 - splittable insert layers (halve and quarter possible)
 - engraving or embossing of layer marks (toggleable and customizable)
+- combine layers, useful if you want an even layer count but layers with uneven height ratios

 ## WARNING!!!
 WIP!!!
 This is still work-in-progress!
 Pull requests welcome!